 - You are featured in the press (for instance, when receiving your ERC grant)

 The shape of your communication needs to be adapted to your audiences and the channels you will use.
 While social media are good to reach wide audiences through punchy content and visuals, a blog will allow you to explain your research more in depth.
 A media mix can be a very effective way forward, allowing you to combine traditional supports, as printed material, articles and press releases, public talks, with audio-visual tools, web 2.0 and social media.

 From time to time participants in projects funded under the framework programmes are contacted — often by telephone — by organisations seeking payment in return for publishing information on the work being done in their projects.
 As with ‘cold calling’ in general, the claims and assertions made should be treated with appropriate caution before deciding on the best course of action.
 Contrary to some of the ‘sales pitches’ used, these publications and their services have not been endorsed by the European Commission or the ERC.
 Common tactics to secure business include vague references to high-level contributions from decision-makers, or making project participants believe that their activities have been singled out on account of special merit, which may not be the case.

-Note also a warning from the Participants Portal [01/02/2018]: users report spam messages pretending to come from the Participant Portal in which commercial services are being promoted.
+Note also a warning from the Funding and Tenders Portal [01/02/2018]: users report spam messages pretending to come from the Participant Portal in which commercial services are being promoted.

 Food for thought